davicorreiajr/spotify-now-playing/README.md

 # Spotify - now playing

 This is a popup that shows Spotify current playback information, made and tested specially for macOS.
+It also allows you to add tracks to library and playlists.

 ![](spotify-now-playing.gif)

 ## Installing

-Work in progress...
+<a href="Spotify - now playing-0.1.0.dmg" download>Download</a> the `.dmg` file, run it and move the app to `Application` folder.

 ## Running locally